-Here are a few examples of the variety of uses for our video glasses.
-In anesthesia, HappyMed can be used in the induction room before general anesthesia or in the recovery room.
-It is perfect for use in the operating room during procedures with regional anesthesia.
-In cardiology, HappyMed can be used for percutaneous transluminal coronary angioplasty (PTCA), percutaneous transluminal angioplasty (PTA), transcatheter aortic valve implantation (TAVI) and electrophysiological examination of the heart (EPU).
-In oncology, HappyMed can be a support during radiation therapy, infusion therapy and bone marrow punctures.
+In anesthesia with general anesthesia in the induction room or in the recovery room and with interventions in regional anesthesia also directly in the operating room.
+In cardiology for percutaneous transluminal coronary angioplasty (PTCA), percutaneous transluminal angioplasty (PTA), transcatheter aortic valve implantation (TAVI) and electrophysiological examination of the heart (EPU).
+In oncology for radiation therapy, infusion therapy and bone marrow punctures.

 Over 80% of human sensory impressions are perceived through the eyes and ears, which makes audiovisual sedation an extremely effective method for reducing stress and anxiety.
-HappyMed offers a retreat, even for patients in very psychologically stressful situations and helps them to replace that distress with positive thoughts.
+HappyMed offers a retreat, even for patients in very psychologically stressful situations, and helps them to come up with positive thoughts.
 For medical facilities, this results in an alternative to the increased use of sedatives and an effective means of increasing the acceptance rate of regional anesthesia .

 Virtual reality glasses are very popular in the entertainment industry, but have some disadvantages in medical use in the OR.
-When wearing virtual reality glasses, the patient should be able to move and turn his head in order to be submersed in the virtual environment.
-In the operating room, however, patients are expected to remain still.
+When wearing the virtual reality glasses, the patient should be able to move and turn his head; this is the only way to perceive the full environment.
+In the operating room, however, it does not make sense for patients to move their head back and forth.
 It has also been found that virtual reality glasses can cause dizziness in some patients.
-In addition, virtual reality only focuses on the visual world.
-Patients are only distracted spatially and not acoustically, and so they can perceive the surrounding noises, which in turn makes the calming effect more difficult.
-That is why HappyMed uses classic video glasses with headphones.
+Another disadvantage is the focus on the visual level.
+Patients are only distracted spatially and not acoustically.
+So you can perceive the surrounding noises and that in turn makes the calming effect more difficult.
+For these reasons, we at HappyMed use classic video glasses with headphones.

-The program offers either entertainment or relaxation for all ages – for children, elderly and everyone in between.
-Patients can choose among comedies, feature films, classical concerts, nature documentaries, children’s films or relaxation content.
+The program offers either entertainment or relaxation for all ages – for children as well as for seniors.
+Patients can choose among feature films, comedies, documentaries, nature relaxation, classical concerts, and children’s series.